Multi-Year Strategic and Tactical Support of Corporate Employee Safety Initiatives

 The CEO directed the design, launch, and aggressive execution of a multi-year company-wide injury prevention initiative.

-This broad-ranging initiative—which created a demand for safety and accident prevention resources well beyond in-house capabilities—prompted our client to contract Apex for our resource support and subject matter expertise.
+This broad-ranging initiative—which created a demand for safety and accident prevention resources well beyond in-house capabilities—prompted our client to contract Apex Companies for our resource support and subject matter expertise.

 We deployed more than 30 qualified and experienced employee health and safety consultants on either a full‑ or part-time outsourced basis.
 The goal was to have our team operate as a seamless transparent extension of the client’s safety & health organization.